Violin, Viola and Cello Traditions Continued

-I have lived in Oregon for over fifty-five years, in the Portland area for the last 51 (as of Summer 2016).
+I have lived in Oregon for over fifty-eight years; in the Portland area for the last 53 (as of Summer 2018).

 My training as a luthier has been mostly informal, as I did not begin lutherie until I was in my mid-forties, and could not afford to drop everything and run off to school, as I had a family, a job, and a home to maintain.
 Therefore, much of my training came from books, initially.

 - The Johnson-Courtnall book, The Art of Violin Making, was helpful, in conjunction with posters from “The Strad” magazine.

 - Ray Doerr’s Violin Maker’s Handbook was a good information source.

 - Henry Strobel’s books (all of them) were very helpful, and Mr. Strobel was helpful personally, as well, as he lives only two hours away, and I pestered him with telephone calls as well as personal visits.
 His books teach traditional methods, in a very practical format.

 - The Weisshaar-Shipman book, Violin Restoration, has been helpful, but I did not get that until much later.

 As I first began, reading Henry Strobel’s books, his statement that “…the best way to learn is to get a job in a violin-repair shop…” only frustrated me, because I thought “Who would hire me, with zero experience?”
 So I bought 70 broken and neglected instruments on eBay, including some factory seconds, as well as about 60 bows, and practiced repairing them.
 My wife was patient and supportive, as the clutter of instruments piled up, but the pile gradually got smaller, as I repaired and sold them for very low prices, counting the expenses and time as tuition and schooling.